ConorBevan/Console-Kingdom/README.md

 ### Future features

-* Product rating by users
+* The ability for users to login via social networks such as google or facebook

+* Other payment options ie. Paypal

 # Web marketing